How to extend the life of Promotional Flags.

-Simply remove them from the base or bracket used and lay them on a flat surface (floor is absolutely fine)
+- If you are stuck for space or time, simply remove them from the base or bracket used and lay them on a flat surface (the floor is absolutely fine)

-Most promotional flags bought from reputable flag makers will withstand winds between 20-35mph, but it is not recommended to leave them exposed to heavy winds.
+- Most promotional flags bought from reputable flag makers will withstand winds between 20-35mph, but it is not recommended to leave them exposed to heavy winds or prolonged gusting winds.

 - The common material used with promotional flags tends to be a light or medium weight pongee of polyester knit.
 This material will be a good all-rounder but bear in mind every type of weather has an effect (excessive wind and rain, long periods of sunshine)

 - Excessive exposure to sunshine will result in a fading of the print too, so please bear this in mind when using daily outdoors during those wonderful periods of prolonged sunshine!

 - Keep flags away from obstructions, like walls, buildings, and pedestrians

 - Wash them every few months (especially wintertime) on a low temp around 30 degrees C

 - Always check flags for signs of remedial damage, like loose stitching, fabric damage, and bent flag poles, etc. Catching any remedial damage early allows for a quick repair, rather than replacement

 - Treat flags with respect and they will serve you well, attracting new custom every time they are out and dispayed